Hexalith/Hexalith.MyNewModule/src/librairies/Infrastructure/Hexalith.MyNewModule.Servers/README.md

 - Background services
 - Integration processes

-The commands ensure consistency and maintain the business rules while performing operations on MyNewModule and document types.
+The commands ensure consistency and maintain the business rules while performing operations on MyNewModule and MyNewModule types.